rnaveensrinivas/Python/README.md

 ---

-### **Conclusion**

-The `ExceptionGroup` allows you to group and raise multiple unrelated exceptions simultaneously, providing a powerful tool for handling multiple errors that may occur concurrently or across different parts of a program.
-By using the `except*` clause, you can selectively handle specific exceptions from the group, making the process of handling multiple errors more structured and flexible.

 ## Enriching Exceptions with Notes

-### **Summary of Enriching Exceptions with Notes**

 In Python, exceptions can be enhanced by adding extra information after they have been raised and caught.
 This can be useful for providing additional context about the error, such as where and why it occurred, especially when handling multiple exceptions or when debugging.

 Python exceptions have a method called `add_note(note)` which allows you to append a string to the exception's notes list.
-These notes are included in the standard traceback output, appearing after the exception message in the order they were added.
+These notes are included in the standard traceback output, **appearing after the exception message in the order they were added**.

 ---

-### **Example: Adding Notes to an Exception**
+### Adding Notes to an Exception

 You can add one or more notes to an exception after it is caught using `add_note()`.